Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-remove-subassets-module-import-from-add-asset-module.md

 ticket: "CTM-1597"
 version: "1.2.0"
 ---
-The AddAssetModule was automatically importing the SubassetsModule, creating an unwanted dependency.
-This caused the SubassetsModule to remain active even after its plugin was uninstalled from DTM.
-With this change we have removed the automatic import of SubassetsModule from AddAssetModule.
+The `AddAssetModule` automatically imported the `SubassetsModule`, creating an unwanted dependency.
+This caused the `SubassetsModule` to remain active even after its plugin was uninstalled from DTM.
+With this change the automatic import of the `SubassetsModule`has been removed from the `AddAssetModule`.